dishather/richprint/README.md

 values are marked with (*) for - ehm... - completeness?

 ## How can this information be used?
 In any way you like.
-For example, to satisfy you curiosity by inspecting the binaries in your system.
+For example, to satisfy your curiosity by inspecting the binaries in your system.
 Also, Rich Headers can allegedly be used in forensics.

 ## Can I prevent Microsoft tools from emitting this header?